Harmonize your skills with industry demand

 - Minimum: Intel Iris Pro Graphics 6200 1536 MB

 - Wacom Bamboo, Intuos or Cintiq

 - A cell phone, iPad or camera capable of recording video footage for reference

 Since this is the first time the program is being offered, it’s being made available for a one-time introductory price of $998 per course.
 (This is at least a 50% discount from what the program will be offered at in the future).
 Seats are limited, so register now to take advantage of this not-to-be-missed discount.

 Receive 50% off introductory tuition price with special funding for underrepresented groups

 Prospective learners who identify as belonging to a group that is underrepresented in the industry (e.g., women, indigenous peoples, people with disabilities, visible minorities and LGBTQ+2S, etc.) can apply for a discount of 50% off the introductory course tuition of $998 (you will pay only $449 per course).
 If you’re part of an underrepresented group, please email firstname.lastname@example.org before registering and let us know if you qualify for the reduced tuition.

 Registration is on first come, first served basis, so register early.

-To register, you need to visit both course pages (the mandatory course plus the elective) and register for each course individually by selecting the ADD TO CART button.
+To register, you need to visit both course pages and register for each course individually by selecting the ADD TO CART button.
 You must register for each course (two in total), otherwise your registration will not be processed.
 The links to the courses can be found above in the Courses section.

 Email email@example.com for more information.